Posted in Insurance law on February 11, 2021

 These are only a few of many ways in which an insurance carrier could operate in bad faith.
 Some steps to take when filing a bad faith claim include:

 - Review the contract.
 Thoroughly review your insurance contract to ensure there has been a violation.
-If you are unsure, speak to an insurance bad faith lawyer in Morgantown.
+If you are unsure, speak to an insurance bad faith lawyer.
 The language of these contracts can be confusing.

 - Keep logs of all claims.
 It is vital to keep all documentation related to your original claim.
 Keep any evidence, including photos, accident reports, receipts, and any insurance company correspondence.